TristanSalles/EarthSurface/docs/arid.rst

 Periglacial deposits
 ^^^^^^^^^^^^^^^^^^^^^

-Glacial outwash areas are places where loose detritus that has been released from melting ice remains exposed on the surface for long periods of time because plant growth and soil formation is slow in periglacial regions.
+**Glacial outwash** areas are places where loose detritus that has been released from melting ice remains exposed on the surface for long periods of time because plant growth and soil formation is slow in periglacial regions.

 Wind blowing over the outwash plain can pick up sand and redeposit it locally, usually against topographic features such as the side of a valley.
-These patches of aeolian sand may therefore occur intercalated with fluvio-glacial facies, but rarely form large deposits.
+These patches of aeolian sand may therefore occur *intercalated with fluvio-glacial facies*, but rarely form large deposits.

 ..  admonition:: So what did you learn?